SophistSolutions/Stroika/Documentation/Building Stroika.md

 - `make CONFIGURATION=zyx run-tests REMOTE='lewis@raspberrypi'`
 - `make CONFIGURATION=abc run-tests VALGRIND=memcheck`

   Builds Stroika, and all the regression tests, and runs the regression tests.
 If REMOTE= is specified, the code is copied to the target machine with ssh, and the test run there (helpful for when cross-compiling).
-VALGRIND= is used to run memcheck, leakcheck, or helgrind on the given configuraiton.
+VALGRIND= is used to run memcheck, or leakcheck on the given configuration.

 - make `project-files`